General Membership FAQs

 Q: I want to join Blackhawk as a new member, what do I need to do?

 A: First, create an account.
 You can create an account at any time prior to purchasing your membership.
 We recommend that you create your account days in advance of the opening of New Membership availability in September.
-On the Blackhawk website, go to Membership and then My Account.
+Go to Membership and then My Account.
 This will take you to a new website, which is the Blackhawk registration platform.
 On the left-hand side of the page, you will see Account and below that Create Account.
 Click on Create Account and follow the instructions on how to create a new account.
 You must completely fill in all fields, especially the names of your dependents.
 If you do not fill in dependent names, you will not be able to register them for lessons or competitive teams.

 Q: When can I join?

-Q: Can I buy a one-day lift ticket or pass?
+Q: Can I buy a one-day pass?